ARTS AT MARYLAND

 Maryland explores and nurtures the visual and performing arts, transforming ideas into exciting and thought-provoking experiences and inviting audiences to take part in the creative process.

-This modern center honors the legacy of the distinguished university professor, artist, collector and historian.
-It provides a unique opportunity to study African-Americans and the African diaspora from multidisciplinary perspectives, particularly the arts, languages, literature and history.
+This modern center honors the legacy of the distinguished university professor emeritus, artist, collector, curator and art historian.
+It provides a unique opportunity to study African-Americans and the African diaspora from multidisciplinary perspectives, particularly the visual arts, culture, literature and history.